csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

   parts of the code that are to be run on CPUs are written in C/C++, and the computing intensive parts that are offloaded to GPUs (called *kernels*) are written in CUDA.
-CUDA is a relatively low-level approach that requires a lot of work and careful programming to utillize the highly parallel processor.
+CUDA is a relatively low-level approach that requires a lot of work and careful programming to utilize the highly parallel processor.
 When done right, the performance is very good.
 - HIP can be considered to be the AMD version of CUDA, and the conversion between them is mostly one-to-one.